-I love visiting graveyards, walk along and look at the headstones and wonder what sort of person is buried there. and wonder what their ambitions were in life and how they imagined their last resting place to look like.
+I love visiting graveyards, walking along and looking at the headstones and wondering what sort of person is buried there. and wonder what their ambitions were in life and what they imagined their last resting place to look like.

 “Being the richest man in the cemetery doesn’t matter to me.
 Going to bed at night saying we’ve done something wonderful… that’s what matters to me.”Steve Jobs

-Lisbon’s ‘city of the dead’ did not disappoint and is an exceptionally interesting place to visit.
+Lisbon’s ‘City of the dead’ did not disappoint and is an exceptionally interesting place to visit.
 It is called Cemitério dos Prazeres or Cemetery of ‘Pleasures’, called after the nearby neighbourhood (Prazeres) with the same name.
-Once upon a time these where fields close to orchards, farms and vineyards and where indeed fields of pleasure.
+Once upon a time there where fields close to orchards, farms and vineyards and were indeed fields of pleasure.

 “DON’T THINK OF IT AS DYING, said Death.
 JUST THINK OF IT AS LEAVING EARLY TO AVOID THE RUSH.”Terry Pratchett

 Then smallpox, the plague, and yellow fever reaped the lands and the cemetery was created to handle the thousands of victims of the cholera epidemic in 1833-34 overseen by Convento de Boa Morte (Good or Gentle Death Convent).
 By 1839, wealthier families began to build monuments and gave the shape and look of today’s city of the dead.
 Many important names and figures of Portuguese arts and politics are buried here and I heard there are also tours you could join if you like more information about that…

 We entered the cemetery without much plan and just got lost between the cypress trees and the sound of the city faded and made space for tranquillity and contemplation.
 Both of us just started getting lost in thought and busy with our cameras.
 We wordlessly pointed out peculiar signs on the graves, symbols and special features on the mausoleums.